-NAASLN is an association for those who serve adults with special learning needs.
+An association for those who serve adults with special learning needs.
 NAASLN members include educators, trainers, employers and human service providers.
 NAASLN’s goal is to ensure that adults with specific learning needs have the opportunities necessary to become successful lifelong learners.

 Outreach and Technical Assistance Network (OTAN) for Adult Educators

-This site provides information on video and print materials available for EL Civics curriculum, a collection of online articles and websites links, and information on workshops.
+Provides information on video and print materials available for EL Civics curriculum, a collection of online articles and websites links, and information on workshops.

 System for Adult Basic Education Support (SABES)

-This site provides information that promotes high quality adult basic education services through training, support, and resources that improve the skills and knowledge of practitioners and strengthen programs.
+Provides information that promotes high quality adult basic education services through training, support, and resources that improve the skills and knowledge of practitioners and strengthen programs.